 Exhibitors: Can’t Afford to Exhibit?

 As most meeting planners who are involved in the trade show industry know, a great deal of effort has been expended within the last year to prove the value of business travel and events.
-In the wake of crises spurred by recent public and government outcry over excessive spending, it might not fall within popular industry opinion to point out that, for some companies, trade show exhibiting expenses still seem excessive.
+In the wake of crises spurred by recent public and government outcry over excessive spending, it might not fall within popular industry opinion to point out that, for some companies, trade show exhibiting expenses still seems excessive.
 However, while recent studies have shown that many company leaders recognize the business value in the face-to-face connections made at trade shows, some still struggle to cover the costs of being there.

 There are rarely two ways about it: exhibiting is expensive.
 Gripes over “extra” exhibiting costs are nothing new within the industry, but, in today’s economy, are they becoming the last straw for some companies?